Sustainability in Action

 Find out more

-Discover who is attending the 2023 edition of Sustainability in UK Textiles here
+Discover who attended the 2023 edition of Sustainability in UK Textiles here

 Monique Leeuwenburgh, Director of Sourcing, Technology and Sustainability at Marks & Spencer, will outline the retailer’s progress against its environmental and social goals